Correlation Charts are tested and proven visualizations for displaying patterns, outliers, trends, and relationships in your data.

 The chart is straightforward to read.

-And this is because it uses dots to show patterns and relationships between the metrics under study.
+This is because it uses dots to show patterns and relationships between the metrics under study.

 Also, it packs immense insights using limited space.
 So, the chances of clutter are minimal.